Skip to main content

 "Because they are who they are."Jalal reminded him.

 "Focus.
 Guys."
 Rukaiya snapped.
 "Tell me which of these would be best for him?"
-She gave them a choice out of two sherwanis.
+She gave them a choice of two sherwanis.
 The men looked confused.

-"When I get married I will make sure it's a beach wedding and everyone comes in their shorts."
+"When I get married, I will make sure it's a beach wedding and everyone comes in their shorts."
 Shakti made Rukaiya laugh.

 "We will see about that."
 She shook her head.
 "Now choose."